Foundations of a Good Swing Stance

 To start your set-up, stand tall with a long spine and straight knees.
 Then, when you bend, do so from your hips rather than your waist.
 You’ll also want to flex your knees (not a deep bend, which will restrict your turn).

 “Imagine standing on top of a clock.
 12 o’clock is over your head, and 6 o’clock is under your feet.
 Bend over enough that the top of your head is at 2 o’clock.
-As you bend, you want to feel like you’re sitting down in your hips,” said Lovelace.
+As you bend, you want to feel like you’re sitting down in your hips,” says Lovelace.

 You don’t want to be too far or too close from the ball, and Lovelace often gets questions about finding the correct distance to stand at.
 Ultimately, she said the answer depends on the club you’re using.
 Since each one is a different length, your ball placement will vary.
 There isn’t an ‘exact measurement’ for doing so, but it’s something you’ll get a feel for with practice — it’s most important to be aware that you should not attempt to play each shot from the same ball position.